Certified Herbalist | Creative Director | Producer

-Deborah Littlebird is a producer and creative director.
-Originally from Michigan, she was educated at Kendall School of Design and worked as an art director/graphic designer for an award winning international design firm before moving to New Mexico in 1991.
-Since then, she has worked alongside her husband, Larry Littlebird as co-producer/director of six annual tribal American storytelling conferences in Santa Fe, story theater productions, oral tradition video and podcast projects and developed companion educational curriculums.
-She co-produced the Native theater production, The Faraway Drum, a collaboration between Southwest/Alaskan tribal people which premiered at UNM’s Popejoy Hall in Albuquerque and toured nationally.
+Originally from Michigan, Deborah was educated at Kendall School of Design and worked as an art director/graphic designer for award winning design firms in Southern California and the Midwest before moving to New Mexico in 1991.
+Since then, she has worked alongside her husband, Larry Littlebird producing and directing tribal American storytelling conferences, videos, podcasts and story theater productions with accompanied storytelling curriculums including: the Native theater production, The Faraway Drum, a collaboration between Southwest and Alaskan tribal people which premiered at UNM’s Popejoy Hall in Albuquerque and toured nationally.
 In 2017, she co-produced Jackrabbit, a short film drama with her filmmaker son, Jesse Littlebird.
-JACKRABBIT is a story about an indigenous boy running away from his abusive home and rediscovering his lineage and cutlure through a reconnection with his Uncle.
-The film is showing in film festivals during 2018 and has won three awards for "Best Short Film and Best Actor."
+JACKRABBIT is a story about an indigenous boy rediscovering his lineage and cutlure through a timely reconnection with his Uncle.
+The film premiered in film festivals around the world during 2017-2018 and won three awards for "Best Short Film and Best Actor."

 Deborah is co-founder/spiritual director of Hamaatsa, an indigenous continuum, wild land sanctuary, hermitage retreat and sustainable living farm where she is an herbalist, botanical farmer and facilitates contemplative spiritual retreats.
 As an herbalist and farm-to-table chef, she shares her passion for growing edible landscapes and cooking healing foods for bringing back the sacred in the way we grow, eat and share our food.
 (Heirloom Food and Story).